deuxp/vimwiki/Class_Inheritance.md

 The class to the left of the symbol will inherit the bahaviour of the class on the right side.

+## Super

+---

 - You can still override an inherited method.
-- An overriden method can still access the Parent Class' method with the `super` keyword.
+- An overriden method can still access the superclass' method with the `super` keyword.

 ```